 PEM electrolyser cell stacks provide oxygen for life support).
-Since there are limited moving parts - primarily a circulation pump, a circulation fan and a few solenoid valves ty. while the costs for hydrogen generated on-site with an electrolyser are relatively fixed, and limited to capital, electricity and preventive maintenance.
+Since there are limited moving parts - primarily a circulation pump, a circulation fan and a few solenoid valves ty. relatively fixed, and limited to capital, electricity and preventive maintenance.

 PEM water electrolysers also have the upper hand in terms of cost control.
 The price for hydrogen delivered from an offsite source may fluctuate significantly,